-Most beef jerky is packaged in what’s called a “barrier bag.”
+Most beef jerky is packaged in what’s called a “barrier bag” and inside that bag is an oxygen absorber (the white packet).

 These bags have unique benefits:

-Within these packages, they use Oxygen absorbers to remove oxygen.
+Within these pouches, they use Oxygen absorber packets to remove oxygen.
 The oxygen absorbers work to prevent the growth of obligate aerobes (organisms that require oxygen to grow).

 The above factors help to maximize freshness, which is paramount with beef jerky.